PeteyonMars/Mathematics-for-Machine-Learning/README.md

 # Mathematics-for-Machine-Learning
-A project for a machine learning course I took in Fall 2025; used Principal Component Analysis, clustering (k-means, GMM), optimization (elbow plot), and validation (Silhouette score).
+A project for a machine learning course I took in Fall 2025; used R for Principal Component Analysis, clustering (k-means, GMM), optimization (elbow plot), and validation (Silhouette score).

 # Contents
 1. .Rmd with the code itself.